stepzen-dev/examples/with-apollo/README.md

   --routing-url https://ACCOUNT.stepzen.net/subgraph/customers/__graphql
 ```

+This runs a sequence of two commands,

-`rover subgraph introspect` pulls the subgraph's federation schema from
+  1. `rover subgraph introspect` pulls the subgraph's federation schema from
 the deployed `customers` endpoint.

-`rover subgraph publish` publishes the definition of the `customers` subgraph
+  1. `rover subgraph publish` publishes the definition of the `customers` subgraph
 into the `lynx` supergraph's schema.

-## Returns subgraph

-Now the same steps are repeated for the `returns` subgraph.
+## Do the same for the returns subgraph

-Deploy the `returns` subgraph into your StepZen account:
+Deploy the `returns` subgraph into your StepZen account, the code is in the
+[returns]{./returns) folder.

 ```
 (cd returns ; stepzen deploy)